 Finally, there are some mental health safety concerns with using AI that can sometimes go off the rails.
 Some AI experts have proposed digital health warnings for chatbot AI like ChatGPT and even Apple appears to be banning apps using the ChatGPT API over safety concerns.

 Oh, and don't forget DAN (AKA Do Anything Now).
 DAN is the alias for the jailbroken version of the chatbot, some are describing it as ChatGPT's evil twin.
 Not approved by OpenAI, DAN is essentially ChatGPT being tricked into assuming a persona that bypasses its terms of service in order to respond to prompts asking it unethical, violent or offensive questions.
 OpenAI is working constantly to stop DAN from being accessed and if you use it, you do so at your own risk.
 Even without using DAN, ChatGPT can be used to create malware.
+In fact, if you have a Mac, there's a new ChatGPT-created dark web hacking tool that can give bad actors complete access to your Mac.
+The good news is that this tool is incredibly expensive, so your personal Mac is unlikely to be targeted.
+But it still shows how dangerous ChatGPT can be when the guardrails are taken off.

 And while ChatGPT wasn't used in this instance, a recent fake kidnapping where AI faked a daughter's voice to extort her mother highlighted the dangers of AI beyond these chatbots.
 So while ChatGPT is by no means malicious content, calling AI as a whole "safe" may be a bridge too far.